Does San Diego Miramar College offer any Flight Training?

 Pending Aviation Operations Program Director review and approval, a student awarded a Miramar College Certificate of Completion [see above] for an academic phase of ground instruction (AVIA 101, 195, 201, 211) who subsequently earns the associated FAA certificate or rating can request that 3 units of credit be awarded for that flight training.
 As a result, it is possible for a student to earn up to 12 units at Miramar College for flight training.

-Can I also learn about helicopters in your program?
+Can I also learn about helicopters in the program?

 AVIA 151 Helicopter Ground School provides an introduction to helicopter operations and careers.
 Topics include the aerodynamic principles of helicopter flight; helicopter instruments, engines, and systems; helicopter performance and operating characteristics; airports, airspace, weather, weather services, and navigation as they pertain to helicopter operations; and increased aeronautical knowledge.
 This course, combined with AVIA 101 (Private Pilot Ground School) and AVIA 133 (Human Factors in Aviation), fulfills all requirements for the FAA Helicopter Private Pilot Knowledge Test.
 It is intended for students majoring in Aviation Operations or those seeking helicopter pilot qualification.